gerardpc/sde_simulator/README.md

 Description
 --------------
-Functions + libraries to generate sample paths of a given vectorial stochastic process, defined by the SDE
+This project includes functions and libraries to numerically simulate a dynamical system defined by the SDE

-dY = a(t,Y)dt + b(t,Y)*dW_t, Y(t0) = Y0
+dY = a(t,Y)dt + b(t,Y)*dW_t, Y(t0) = Y0,

-and where Y has arbitrary (but finite) dimension.
+where a(t,Y) (drift term) and b(t,Y) (diffusion term) are arbitrary (i.e., defined by the user) and Y can be of arbitrary (but finite) dimension.

+Two simulation options are allowed:

+       - Deterministic dynamical system (ODE).
+No noise in the equations of motion is considered.
+In this case, an Adams predictor-corrector method of 4th order is used.

+       - Stochastic dynamical system (SDE): a Runge-Kutta type method for SDE of strong order 1 and deterministic order 2 is used.
+         Since every run of the method for the SDE will generate a different sample path, the code is optimized to generate many sample paths at once using multithreading.
+When the simulation phase is finished, the averages and standard errors are calculated.

-A typical application would be generating n sample paths Y_t, computing a certain function of them f(Y_t) and then averaging the result, to find the expected value of f(Y_t).
-The most common case is calculating the 2nd moment, the variance of Y(t): <Y^2(t)>.
+Assuming the "sde" simulation type is chosen, a typical application would consist of generating n sample paths Y_t, computing a certain function of them, f(Y_t), and then averaging the result, to find the expected value of f(Y_t).
+The most common function choice is the 2nd moment, the variance of Y(t): <Y^2(t)>.

-The code uses a stochastic Runge-Kutta type method of strong order 1 (in the presence of noise) and deterministic order 2 (i.e., for zero noise) that does not require any non-zero derivatives of b (diffusion term).
+The code uses a stochastic Runge-Kutta type method of strong order 1 (in the presence of noise) that converges to deterministic order 2 (i.e., for zero noise) that does not require any non-zero derivatives of b (diffusion term).
 Other methods (e.g. the Milstein method) have strong order 1 but reduce to the Euler-Maruyama method (strong order 0.5) when b is a constant.

-The method allows choosing between Ito or Stratonovich interpretations of the SDE.
+The method also allows choosing between Ito or Stratonovich interpretations of the SDE.

 The code is divided in two parts:

-- A C++ main() + library functions for the most numerically intensive
+- First: A C++ main() + library functions for the most numerically intensive
-part: generating the traces Y_t, calculating f(Y_t) and averaging them.
+part: in the deterministic case, numerically integrate the ODE; in the stochastic case, generate the traces Y_t, calculate f(Y_t) and f^2(Y_t) (to be able to calculate the standard error) and average the traces.
 Then write the result in a file.
 Note that in the present form, the C++ main calculates (by default) the VARIANCE, i.e. f(Y_t) = Y_t^2, and not any arbitrary function.
-The function which expected value is calculated is defined in sde_library.cpp as "double f(double f)" and can be changed to any other function the user wants to define.
+The function whose expected value is calculated is defined in sde_library.cpp as "double f(double f)" and can be changed to any other function the user wants to define.
 The code uses multithreading (detects number of cores and adapts number of threads).

-- MATLAB and Python scripts to load the saved trace and plot the results.
+- Second: MATLAB and Python scripts to load the saved traces and plot the results.

 In my personal computer, this code boosted the performance (reduction of execution time) a factor ~1000 with respect to equivalent code implemented